 Adoption Services is a section of Child Protection and Family Support within the Department of Communities.
 Its purpose is to ensure that people who are legally able to do so can gain access to adoption records.
 The publication ROADS – An index of locations and access to adoption records shows that the following types of…

 The Old Fairbridgians Association (OFA) was established in the 1930s to provide aftercare assistance for young people leaving Fairbridge Farm at Pinjarra.
-Recently, the website of the OFA was re-badged as ‘fairbridgekids’.
-The website has been developed for people who spent some of their childhood or youth at Fairbridge Farm.
-People are encouraged to ‘walk…
+The website of the OFA was re-badged as ‘fairbridgekids’.
+The website was developed for people who spent some of their childhood or youth at Fairbridge Farm.
+People were encouraged to ‘walk down memory…

 The Superintendent of Poor Relief and Inspector of Charitable Institutions was a position within the Colonial Secretary’s office.
 The Colonial Secretary’s office was responsible for a wide range of affairs in Western Australia, administered by a number of ‘sub-departments’ such as that of the Superintendent.
 In 1907, after the State Children Act was proclaimed, responsibility…